-Foreword5

-Summary6
+Foreword 5

+Summary 6

-Glossary
+Glossary 9

-1. A new epidemic of children losing learning
+1. A new epidemic of children losing learning 11

+Exclusion as a continuum 11

+How many children are losing learning?
+13

 2. Who is losing learning?
+21

+Who is most likely to be losing learning?
+21

+Exclusions continuum as an early warning system 33

-3. Special educational needs in crisis 35 Rising special educational needs 35 Insufficient capacity in mainstream schools 36 Rising local authority spend 37
+3. Special educational needs in crisis 35

+Rising special educational needs 35

+Insufficient capacity in mainstream schools 36

+Rising local authority spend 37

-4. What we have to gain from reducing exclusion
+4. What we have to gain from reducing exclusion 40

+Reducing a widening attainment gap 40

+Reducing rates of economic inactivity among young people 41

+Creating vulnerability to criminal involvement 42

+Savings to the taxpayer by reducing permanent exclusions 42

-References
+References 45

-Appendix
+Appendix 53